Oracle training, SQL tutorials, Oracle tutorials and Oracle consulting

 COUNT: This function returns the number of elements (cells) in the collection

-EXISTS(n): used to determine if the specified element has been created and not deleted, returns TRUE if the element exists, FALSE if not
+EXISTS(n): returns TRUE if the if the specified element has been created and not deleted,

-FIRST: returns the subscript of the first element in the PL/SQL nested table
+FIRST: returns the subscript of the first element in the nested table

-LAST: returns the subscript of the last element in the PL/SQL nested table
+LAST: returns the subscript of the last element in the nested table

 PRIOR: returns the subscript of the previous element in the PL/SQL nested table

-In the next PLSQL tutorial we'll look at the use of the varray collection type in Oracle PL/SQL
+The next tutorial looks at the use of the varray collection type in Oracle PL/SQL, but if you want to fast

 ---------------------------------------